JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 There were a couple of complications to fix.
 * Sometimes, a code that doesn't have a location assigned is used within a combination code.
 I made the module simply return the original version of the fairy code `<span>` node when a location name wasn't defined.
 This also has the benefit of being a safe fallback when a new fairy code is added to the game and is mentioned in an article before the location name is added to the module.
 * The output of this template was also passed into the arguments of other templates for using it as labels, but the output now was inserting special characters that would break the other template calls.
-I replaced special characters in my output with their html escape-sequence and made a function to process the location name, escaping any special characters, before outputting.
+I replaced special characters in my output with their HTML escape-sequence and made a function to process the location name, escaping any special characters, before outputting.

 *Created using intellectual property belonging to Jagex Limited under the terms of [Jagex's Fan Content Policy](https://legal.jagex.com/docs/policies/fan-content-policy).